owen-it/laravel-auditing-doc/audit-presentation.md

 }
 ```

-An easy way to display the metadata using translations would be:
+Displaying the metadata using translations for the `updated` event:

 ```php
 // ...